Hayley Kiyoko: 2023–present: GLAAD nomination, single releases, Panorama Tour, Patience of Vultures and Girls Like Girls

 In recognition of her sophomore album, Panorama, Kioyoko was nominated for a 2023 GLAAD Media award for Outstanding Music Artist, in January 2023.

 Kiyoko at Irving Plaza, New York City, on the Panorama Tour, in May 2023.

 On January 21, 2023, Kiyoko announced she would be performing a headlining tour in support of her 2022 album, Panorama.
-33 tour dates were announced across Europe and North America, with a second night in New York City later added due to demand, bringing the total tour dates to 34.
+33 tour dates were announced across Europe and North America, with a second night in New York City added due to demand.
 The tour began in Glasgow, UK on April 5, 2023, and concluded in Silver Spring, Maryland on June 2, 2023.

 In an exclusive interview with Variety on February 9, 2023, it was announced that Kiyoko had been cast in an upcoming neo-noir crime thriller, "The Patience of Vultures" written by Greg Sisco and set to be directed by Gregg Simon.
 "Described as a 'Rashomon-style' chamber piece, the film follows a young man, emotionally conflicted from a failed marriage, who is lured to a small town to meet a mysterious woman.
 Upon arrival, an increasingly twisted game of cat-and-mouse ensues, where everyone has a secret, and nobody's hands are clean."
-Filming is slated to begin in spring/summer 2023.
+Filming was slated to begin in spring/summer 2023.

 On March 3, 2023, Steve Aoki released the single, "Hungry Heart" with Galantis, featuring lyrics and vocals from Kiyoko.
 The music video, directed by Kiyoko, accompanied the release and featured Kiyoko, Aoki and Becca Tilley, Kiyoko's girlfriend.
 The song became the number 1 most played dance track played at over 2,500 U.S. and Canadian radio stations, satellite radio and music television monitored by Mediabase on June 19, 2023.

 Kiyoko's first single since the Panorama album, "Greenlight", was released on May 24, 2023, and premiered as part of the setlist on the Panorama tour.

-In October 2022, Kiyoko revealed on her social media accounts that she had expanded upon her 2015 hit single and the characters from her accompanying music video, Girls Like Girls, to create a YA novel of the same name.
+In October 2022, Kiyoko announced on her social media accounts that she had expanded upon her 2015 single "Girls Like Girls" and the characters from its accompanying music video to create a YA novel of the same name.
 The book was published in multiple territories worldwide and was released in the US on May 30, 2023.
-In its first week of release, it became number one on the New York Times best seller list for Young Adult Hardcover.
-Girls Like Girls stayed on the NYT Best Seller List for 7 consecutive weeks.
+During its first week of release, it became number one on the New York Times best seller list for Young Adult Hardcover and stayed on the list for 7 consecutive weeks.
+A film adaptation, written by Kiyoko and Stefanie Scott, went into production in 2024.
 Focus Features acquired worldwide rights to the film adaptation in December 2024.
+It is scheduled to premiere at the Frameline Film Festival and be released in the United States on June 19, 2026.

 On June 21, 2023, Kiyoko released "Somewhere Between the Sand and the Stardust", a "heartfelt and emotional track" around the emotions felt by those dealing with a loved one taking their own life.